Skip to main content

 Regional Collaboration

 The CSD shares real challenges with the City, the Fire Authority, BBARWA, and other valley agencies.
-I'll strengthen those partnerships — coordinating where it saves money, sharing resources where it makes sense, and giving East Valley a stronger voice in regional decisions.
+Andrew will strengthen those partnerships — coordinating where it saves money, sharing resources where it makes sense, and giving East Valley a stronger voice in regional decisions.

 Endorsements are being collected.
-If you'd like to add your name in support, I'd welcome hearing from you.
+If you'd like to add your name in support, Andrew would welcome hearing from you.

 andrew@sauerforcsd.com →